51Degrees/specifications/pipeline-specification/features/caching.md

 The system SHOULD allow any cache conforming to a simple interface to be used.

-However, the default implementation will be a sharded LRU cache.
-This will ensure that memory use is always well-defined and that the cache can cope with concurrent requests reasonably well.
+In general, it has been observed that third-party caches such as Guava tend to be too slow for this scenario.
+Instead, the reference implementations use a custom sharded LRU cache.
+This ensures that memory use is always well-defined and that the cache can cope with concurrent requests reasonably well.
+Most importantly, it can be kept simple enough to be extremely performant.

 Configuration options: